Ba Maw: British Burma

+Burma under Japanese occupation

 On 13 April 1942, Ba Maw escaped from Mogok during the Thingyan festival.
-He and his wife Kinmama hid out in the hills of Mang Lon until the third week in May, when they established contact with the Japanese.
+He and his wife Khin Ma Ma Maw hid out in the hills of Mang Lon until the third week in May, when they established contact with the Japanese.
 On 4 June, during the Japanese occupation of Burma, Ba Maw was made Chief Civilian Administrator, while Aung San agreed to reform the Burmese Independence Army as the Burma Defense Army.
 On 1 August 1942, Ba Maw was inaugurated as the head of the Burmese government.

-As the war situation gradually turned against the Japanese, the Japanese government advanced its previously vague promise to grant Burma independence after the end of the war.
+As the war situation gradually turned against the Japanese, the Japanese government advanced its previous promise to grant Burma independence after the end of the war.
 The Japanese felt that this would give the Burmese a real stake in an Axis victory in the Second World War, creating resistance against possible re-colonization by the western powers, and increased military and economic support from Burma for the Japanese war effort.
 A Burma Independence Preparatory Committee chaired by Ba Maw was formed 8 May 1943.

 The nominally independent State of Burma was proclaimed on 1 August 1943 with Ba Maw as "Naingandaw Adipadi" (head of state) as well as prime minister.
 The new state quickly declared war on the United Kingdom and the United States, and concluded a Treaty of Alliance with the Empire of Japan.
 Ba Maw attended the Greater East Asia Conference in Tokyo in November 1943, where he made a speech speaking of how it was the call of Asiatic blood that drew them together into a new era of unity and peace.